Skip to main content

 Online training for the mental health professionals

-Quit, in partnership with health services, has developed online smoking cessation brief advice training for mental health professionals working in health services, particularly inpatient settings.
+An online smoking cessation brief advice training for mental health professionals working in health services, particularly inpatient settings, has been developed by Quit in partnership with health services.
 The training aims to equip mental health professionals with the skills, confidence and knowledge to provide smoking cessation brief advice to patients.

 Duration: Approximately 30 mins